VU-IVM/UNIGIS_ProgrammingGIS/readme.md

-# Programming for GIS
+# Big Data in Sustainability Science

-This repository contains the course manual for the course Programming for GIS for the UNIGIS master programme.
+This repository contains the course manual for the course *Big Data in Sustainability Science* for the UNIGIS master programme.